|

 Some people like OneDrive and some

 don't.
-We discuss both.
+We discuss both sides.

 How OneDrive Works